Einkorn Flour Tortillas

 Instructions

-- Form dough into a log and cut into 12 even pieces (for large tortilla shells) or 24 pieces (for small tortilla shells).
+- Form dough into a log and cut into 12 even pieces (for large tortillas) or 24 pieces (for small tortillas).
 Coat each piece with a bit of flour.
-On a floured surface, roll out each piece of dough into a flat round, about the thickness of a regular tortilla shell (these won't raise much).
+On a floured surface, roll out each piece of dough into a flat round, about the thickness of a regular tortilla (these won't raise much).

 - Heat a dry skillet or non-stick frying pan over medium-high heat.
 Cook each tortilla round on one side until it begins to brown and blister, just a minute or so.
 Turn over and heat the other side until brown.
 Stack tortillas on a plate and serve warm.